Skip to main content

 Relative References vs Absolute References

-• Relative Reference: Refers to a cell in the same data document.
+• Relative Reference: Refers to a cell in the same record.
 For example, A1 or B1.

-• Absolute Reference: Refers to a cell in another data document.
+• Absolute Reference: Refers to a cell in another record.
 For example,

 **T@TEAM_ID!D@DATABASE_ID!O@DOCUMENT_ID!A1**